Federickg23/segFault/client/README.md

 `./recvmsg [path/to/cert] [path/to/private_key]

+(Currently, there seems to be an issue.
+The messages recieved cannot seemed to be parsed by SMIME_read_CMS().
+Not sure why...
+Try running this and you'll see).

 ### Details
 Each .cpp file generally works the same and has a lot of the same code.
 We didn't have the chance to make a very friendly design and import similar functions from a universal file.